Edward Gorey: Pseudonyms

 Gorey was very fond of word games, particularly anagrams.
-He wrote many of his books under pseudonyms that usually were anagrams of his own name (most famously Ogdred Weary).
+He created many of his works under pseudonyms that usually were anagrams of his own name (most famously Ogdred Weary).
 Some of them are listed below, with the corresponding book title(s).
 Eduard Blutig is also a word game: "Blutig" is German (the language from which these two books purportedly were translated) for "bloody" or "gory".